FAQs: COVID-19 (novel coronavirus)

 Employees who do not comply with this policy will be subject to progressive disciplinary actions, and continued non-compliance could result in dismissal.

 Q: Why can’t nurses and other staff be issued an N-95 for use?
-What is the plan for sterilizing N-95s for later use?

 A: Employee safety is the highest priority.
 Due to the limited supply of PPE in Michigan and across the country, PPE conservation is critical to maintain appropriate supplies for the duration of the pandemic.
 We are asking everyone’s efforts to preserve PPE by following IPE recommendations, which are determined by risk of transmission.
 Enhanced PPE is used in higher risk situations.
 More information here.